Maker-Mark/Flask-SQLAlchemy-REST/README.md

 # Introduction

-- This Flask application uses SQLAlchemy and marshmallow(for serializing/deseaializing) to make a small, REST + CRUD(create, read, update, delete) API.
+- This Flask application uses SQLAlchemy and marshmallow(for serializing/de- serializing) to make a small, REST + CRUD(create, read, update, delete) API.

 # Getting started